jebing/jrender/README.md

-# Froconnect Billing Service
+# Froconnect Embed Service

 ## Overview

-The Billing Service is a critical component of the Froconnect SaaS platform, responsible for managing all payment processing, subscription management, and billing operations.
-This service is built with Go and integrates with Stripe for payment processing.
+The Froconnect Embed Service is a component of the Froconnect SaaS platform, responsible for rendering the form to the html, css, and javascript, so they can be displayed in the direct link, html/javascript, or iFrame

 ## Architecture

-The Billing Service operates as an internal microservice within the Froconnect ecosystem:
+The Froconnect Embed Service operates as an internal microservice within the Froconnect ecosystem:

 ```
 ┌─────────────────┐
-│  Contact Form   │
-│     Service     │
+│       User      │
 └────────┬────────┘
-         │ Internal API
+         │ Embed API
          ▼
 ┌─────────────────┐
-│ Billing Service │
+│  Embed Service  │
-│   (jbilling)    │
+│  (jrender)  │
 └────────┬────────┘
-         │ Stripe API
+         │ Form API
          ▼
-    ┌─────────┐
+┌─────────────────┐
+│   Form Service  │
-    │ Stripe  │
+│     (jform)     │
-    └─────────┘
+└────────┬────────┘
 ```

 ### Key Responsibilities

-- **Customer Management**: Creating and managing Stripe customers
-- **Subscription Handling**: Creating, updating, and canceling subscriptions
-- **Payment Processing**: Managing payment methods and processing charges
-- **Invoice Management**: Generating and tracking invoices
-- **Usage Tracking**: Recording and billing for email usage
-- **Billing Webhooks**: Processing Stripe events
-- **Proration Logic**: Handling upgrade/downgrade calculations
+- **Generate Html, CSS, Javascript**: Generate the Html, CSS, and Javascript so the form can be viewed by users
+- **Manage Domain Permission**: Manage which domains are allowed to display the form
+- **Forward Form Submission**: Forward form submission
+- **Security**: Evaluate captcha, enforce HTTPS-only policy, implement frame protection headers, and input validation

 ## Tech Stack